The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

     * GDS files of all standard cells in the library (or a way to generate them from the layout files, e.g., Magic VLSI layout tool)
 * A technology LEF file of the PDK being used that includes all relevant information regarding metal layers, vias, and spacing requirements.
     * See `OpenROAD-flow-scripts/flow/platforms/nangate45/lef/NangateOpenCellLibrary.tech.lef` as an example tech LEF file.
-* A macro LEF file of the standard cell kit that includes MACRO definitions of every cell, pin designations (input/output/inout), and size data of metal layers with port connections.
+* A macro LEF file of the standard cell kit that includes MACRO definitions of every cell, pin designations (input/output/inout).
-    * Can be generated through the commercial tool Cadence Abstract.
     * See `OpenROAD-flow-scripts/flow/platforms/nangate45/lef/NangateOpenCellLibrary.macro.lef `as an example macro LEF file.
 * A Liberty file of the standard cell library with PVT characterization, input and output characteristics, timing and power definitions for each cell.
     * See `OpenROAD-flow-scripts/flow/platforms/nangate45/lib/NangateOpenCellLibrary_typical.lib `as an example liberty file.